ZapySolo/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-The above analysis concerning the charged off loans for each variable suggests the following.
+The analysis concerning the charged off loans for each variable suggests the following.
 There is a higher probability of defaulting when
 - Applicants having house_ownership as 'RENT'
 - Applicants who use the loan to clear other debts
 - Applicants who receive interest at the rate of 13-17%